 Is the assistant referee instructed to keep his flag down?

-If the call is exceptionally tight, the assistant can raise the flag when the attacking move ends.
-This could, for instance, mean a corner is cancelled and offside given.
-Similarly, referees have the right to let play continue if it is felt there could be an attacking advantage.
+If the call is exceptionally tight, the assistant should keep the flag down until a goal is scored or attacking move ends.
+This could also, for instance, mean a corner is cancelled and offside given.

 Questions & Answers: VAR— The IFAB (@TheIFAB) April 10, 2019

 Is there a limited period after an incident for the referee to undertake a VAR 'review'?
 What if play after an incident has stopped and been restarted?

 ❓ #AskTheIFAB your question about video assistant referees. pic.twitter.com/gyWZGA8wjk

 What is the difference between a check and a review?

 Check: The VAR watches the replay of an incident before allowing play to continue.
 Most checks are completed so quickly that players and fans are not aware they have happened.